Music streaming, the conquest of Africa has just started

 Since 2017, from their office in French-speaking Abidjan, Universal Music has signed a dozen artists like Kiff no Beat from Ivory Coast and the excellent Toofan, a Togolese duo.
 Universal Music has also organised for the French rapper Congolese Niska to tour from the banks of the Congo River in Brazzaville, to the edge of the Ebrié lagoon in Abidjan.
 In 2018 Universal Music opened an office in Lagos, Nigeria, as part of its operations expansion within Western Africa.

 In English-speaking African countries, where Sony has long been established, the industry works, says Jose Da Silva.
-As an example, he refers to Sony's signing of Nigerian afrobeat stars, Wizkid and Davido; the first Africans with contracts worth several million dollars.
+As an example, he refers to Sony's signing of Nigerian Afrobeat stars, Wizkid and Davido; the first Africans with contracts worth several million dollars.

 For all these reasons, local music experts think that the global streaming giants won’t be able to dominate the market as easily in Africa as they do elsewhere.
-"We believe strongly in local platforms with more targeted editorial logics highlighting rooted artists", says Olivier Nusse, CEO of Universal Music France, citing Anghami, who dominates the Middle East region, as an example.
+"We believe strongly in local platforms with more targeted editorial logic highlighting rooted artists", says Olivier Nusse, CEO of Universal Music France, citing Anghami, who dominates the Middle East region, as an example.

 "The streaming growth makes music accessible on any phone and not only in Africa.
 It creates a new market that didn’t exist before and it pays for producers and artists," concludes Nusse.